Schedule a call

 ID checks are intended to give peace of mind to Vrbo hosts and attach a “paper trail” to the guest.
 It helps establish trust because guests are more likely to be conscientious if they’re willing to be identified: they know they can be tracked if they cause expensive damage or engage in criminal activity.

-Vrbo isn’t the only platform to offer ID checks—Airbnb ID verification or Airbnb vetting process works in a very similar way.
+Vrbo isn’t the only platform to offer ID checks—Airbnb ID verification works in a very similar way.

 How does Vrbo ID verification work?